Does Medicare Cover Nursing Home Care? Long-Term Care Explained

 Important: The Care Must Be Skilled

-Medicare only covers SNF stays when you need skilled care—not just help with daily activities.
-Once you no longer need skilled nursing or therapy services, Medicare coverage ends, even if you haven't used 100 days.
+Medicare covers SNF stays only when you need skilled care.
+It does not cover just help with daily tasks.
+Once you no longer need skilled nursing or therapy, your coverage ends.
+This is true even if you have not used all 100 days.

 What Medicare Does NOT Cover: Custodial Care